kawu/sgd/README.md

 (the so-called mini-batches) and producing a stream of output parameter values.

-The `sgd` library implements several SGD variants (SGD with momentum, AdaDelta, Adam) and handles heterogenous parameter representations (vectors, maps, custom records, etc.).
+The `sgd` library implements several SGD variants (SGD with momentum, AdaDelta, Adam) and handles heterogeneous parameter representations (vectors, maps, custom records, etc.).
 It can be used in combination with automatic differentiation libraries ([ad](http://hackage.haskell.org/package/ad), [backprop](http://hackage.haskell.org/package/backprop)), which can be used to